aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 # Extensions to the ACME Protocol: The "renewalInfo" Resource

-We define a new resource type, the "renewalInfo" resource, as part of the ACME protocol.
-To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's renewalInfo URL.
+We define a new resource type, the "`renewalInfo`" resource, as part of the ACME protocol.
+To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's `renewalInfo` URL.

-The full request URL is computed by concatenating the renewalInfo URL from the server's directory with the following case-insensitive hex-encoded ([@!RFC4648], Section 8) elements, separated by forward slashes:
+The full request URL is computed by concatenating the `renewalInfo` URL from the server's directory with the following case-insensitive hex-encoded ([@!RFC4648], Section 8) elements, separated by forward slashes:

-* the SHA-1 hash of the issuer's public key (often included in the certificate as the Authority Key Identifier ([@!RFC5280], Section 4.2.1.1),
+* the SHA-1 hash of the issuer's public key (often included in the certificate as the Authority Key Identifier ([@!RFC5280], Section 4.2.1.1)),
 * the SHA-1 hash of the issuer's Distinguished Name ([@!RFC5280], Section 4.1.2.4), and
 * the certificate serial number.